jfgout/parallax/README.md

 3. The position in the sky (Altitude and Azimuth) of the object from point A

-See: test.R for an example of how to use the code.
+See: example.R for an example of how to use the code.